DessertSource/book/src/installation_proton.md

 $ "$PROTON_DIR"/proton run BrickadiaInstaller.exe
 ```

+> [!NOTE]
-*The installer may seem to lock up after a minute while installing the VC2010 redistributable package.* If this is the case, simply Ctrl-C in your terminal and re-run the above command.
+> The installer may seem to lock up after a minute while installing the VC2010 redistributable package.
+If this is the case, simply <kbd>Ctrl</kbd>-<kbd>C</kbd> in your terminal and re-run the above command.
 It may take 2-3 attempts, but should eventually pull through and finish installing.

 Once the launcher installs, we need to re-install VC2010 manually *(author note: I don't know if the x64 version installed by the installer is damaged or if the x86 version is supposed to be installed alongside it. winetricks takes care of both situations.)*